Jacobo91/qr-code/README.md

 ### use:

--flexbox
+- flexbox
--width
+- width
--margin: 0 auto
+- margin: 0 auto

 **all three to center both in x and y axis**